 These awards are not only testament to the hard work of our team, but also to the diligence and determination of Indigenous communities who have taken ownership of this Platform and recognised its potential to revive First Languages.
 We are humbled and honoured to have received these awards and hope that, in doing so, we have shed some light on the importance of preserving and fostering Indigenous languages in Australia and beyond.

 Coding Aboriginal Languages for Indigenous Literacy (CALIL)

-CALIL is an Australian Skills Quality Authority (ASQA) accredited program that equips community participants with the skills to collect, categorise and convert oral First Language elements into effective reading and writing resources (see also Reading and Writing in First Language below).
+At the heart of the CALIL Program is the nationally accredited 10756NAT Certificate III in Coding Aboriginal Languages for Indigenous Literacy training course (delivered by ALNF through Ninti Training Limited (NTL), RTO 70018).
+The Program equips community participants with the skills to collect, categorise and convert oral First Language elements into effective reading and writing resources (see also Reading and Writing in First Language below).

 To develop and refine the CALIL process, the ALNF collaborates with Indigenous elders who indicate the correct pronunciation of letter strings and words.
 To facilitate quick and accurate print pronunciation representation whilst reading, the ALNF and CALIL participants devise an accurate reading code for the local language(s).